- How long does Orr Fellowship last?

 - What can I expect to be involved in as an Orr Fellow?

-As an Orr Fellow, you will have the opportunity to network with the top executives in Indianapolis through lunches, exclusive talks, and collaborations such as case competitions and business pitches.
-Orr Fellows also participate in a thoughtful curriculum to further your skillset, including personalized certification opportunities, business and leadership courses and workshops, community engagement, and service opportunities.
+As an Orr Fellow, you will have the opportunity to network with the top executives in Indianapolis through lunch meetings, exclusive talks, and events such as case competitions and business pitches.
+Orr Fellows also participate in a meaningful curriculum opportunities that help to expand their skillsets, including personalized certification opportunities, business and leadership courses and workshops, community engagement, and service opportunities.
 Orr Fellows also tend to spend a lot of time together outside of Fellowship events.
 You can find more information about how they spend their days in Indy here.

 - What do Orr Fellows do after their Orr Fellowship experience?